geoserver/geoserver/doc/en/user/source/community/opensearch-eo/STAC.rst

 `eoSummaries` has three arguments:

 * aggregate - The type of summary statistic.
-One of "min", "max", "distinct", or "spatial".
+One of "min", "max", "distinct", or "bounds".
 * collectionIdentifier - The name of the collection that is being summarized.
 * property - The name of the property being summarized.